nagyist/lycheejs/README.md

 ## License

-The lycheeJS framework is licensed under the MIT License.
+lycheeJS is (c) 2012-2015 LazerUnicorns and released under MIT license.
-The projects and demos are licensed under the CC0 (public domain) License.
+The projects and demos are licensed under CC0 (public domain) license.
+The runtimes are owned and copyrighted by their respective owners.